DigitalPublishingToolkit/NN09/md/10Rules.md

 > this area of darkness now, in our current years.

-In other words: our future selves will experience a similar feeling of gloom assessing our present as we might, for instance, when looking at the Middle Ages today.
+In other words: our future selves will experience a similar feeling of gloom assessing our present as we might today when, for instance, looking at the Middle Ages.
 And in much the same way as we can barely understand today how people used to live in a feudal system, our future selves will not understand why some of us were so strongly opposed to the light.